esa/nanosat-mo-framework/sdk/README.md

 - Software Design Document
 - Relevant CCSDS standards
 - CCSDS MO Services Interface Control Documents (MO ICDs)
-- Javadocs (only in Release Package) - aggregated javadocs of the CCSDS MO Framework and the NanoSat MO Framework
+- Javadocs (only in the SDK Release Package) - aggregated javadocs of the CCSDS MO Framework and the NanoSat MO Framework

 ### SDK Release package
 The release packages contain binaries of the tools, most relevant examples, mission simulator GUI, and documentation.